Performs a type cast from real number to integer number, which means

 ??real-number??

 is ignored by this conversion.
-So e.g. real_to_int(3.999)
+So e.g. real_to_int(3.999) would

-.
+return 3.
 If that's not what you want, then you might consider

-using e.g. round()
+using e.g. round() or ceil() before doing the

 actual type conversion with this function.